 Now, the CPE uses the AIS signal sent by the Repeater to recover received clock and remain in synchronization with the system.
 Upon detecting the incoming AIS signal, the CPE will generate a Yellow Alarm automatically to the Repeater to indicate the loss of incoming data.
-Figure 97 below illustrates this inc. E and the c.
-Ref OBS Ref in this Ref OBS Ref in this scenario in which the Repeater is sending an AIS to the CPE and the CPE is sending a Yellow Alarm back to the Repeater.
+Figure 97 below illustrates this scenario in which the Repeater is sending an AIS to the CPE and the CPE is sending a Yellow Alarm back to the Repeater.